 On 23 December 2015, VLL received authorisation from the Prudential Regulation Authority ("PRA") to write long-term insurance business (life and annuity, and permanent health).
 Hence, in 2016 VLL started to underwrite VitalityLife branded policies itself (until that point policies had been underwritten by PAC and, at the time of this Solvency and Financial Condition Report ("SFCR"), continue to be liabilities of PAC).
-In this document, "business written on the PAC licence" will refer to the contracts for which Discovery owns the economic interest but which are currently liabilities of PAC.
-The Company is planning to transfer this historical business into VLL via a Part VII (of the Finance Services and Markets Act 2000) transfer in due course, subject to the relevant legal and regulatory approvals.
+In this document, "business written on the PAC licence" will refer to the contracts for which Discovery owns the economic interest but which are liabilities of PAC and is considered further in the Discovery Group Europe Limited ("DGEL") SFCR.
+It is expected that this business will remain a liability of PAC for an indefinite period of time.

-In addition to its life business, VLL received authorisation from the PRA in December 2017 to write linked long-term business and, in late June 2018, VLL began to write unit-linked investment business under the VitalityInvest brand.
+In addition to its life business, VLL received authorisation from the PRA in December 2017 to write linked long-term business and, in June 2018, VLL began to write unit-linked investment business under the VitalityInvest brand.
 This business is referred to as "VitalityInvest" or "Invest" in this report.

-On 13 February 2020 VLL issued ordinary shares to Discovery Holdings Europe Limited ("DHEL"), its parent company, in consideration for acquiring all of the Vitality Health Insurance Limited ("VHIL") ordinary shares, with no cash exchanging hands.
-This followed approval by the PRA on 31 January 2020 of the change in control of VHIL and its subsidiary Vitality Health Limited ("VHL") from DHEL to VLL.
+On 13 February 2020 VLL issued ordinary shares to DHEL, its parent company, in consideration for acquiring all of the Vitality Health Insurance Limited ("VHIL") ordinary shares.
+This followed approval by the PRA on 31 January 2020 of the change in control of VHIL, and its subsidiary Vitality Health Limited ("VHL"), from DHEL to VLL.

 The scope of this SFCR is VLL and so comprises the VitalityLife and the VitalityInvest business written in VLL.
 Hence unless explicitly stated otherwise, only business written in VLL will be relevant to this report.
+Business written in VHL is covered in the VHL SFCR.
+While the PAC business is not in the scope of this report, reference may be made to this book for the purposes of assumptions setting using historical experience.

-In general, where reference is made to "Vitality", this relates to functions performed at a group level across both VLL and VHIL.
+In general, where reference is made to "Vitality", this relates to functions performed at a group level across VLL, VHL and the other legal companies under DHEL.
+The Board at DHEL level is the "Group Board".